domRiddle/ASF/Statistics.md

 This allows our website to record which accounts can be used for matching, as well as if they're still active.
 Thanks to that, our website can show all ASF 2FA+STM accounts that were active in **last 15 minutes**.

-Users are sorted according to their inventories (in descending order) - `MatchableTypes` unique games count, then `MatchableTypes` items count, with addition of `MatchEverything` bots being listed on the top with `Any` banner.
+Users are sorted according to their inventories (in descending order) - `MatchEverything` bots with `Any` banner that accept all 1:1 trades, then `MatchableTypes` unique games count, and finally `MatchableTypes` items count.

 Please note that you will **not** be displayed on the website if you do not meet all of the requirements.
 ASF won't even bother communicating with our server in this case, so second point is entirely skipped for you if you didn't intentionally enable `SteamTradeMatcher` in order to help yourself match dupes.
 Also public listing is compatible only with latest stable version of ASF and might refuse to display outdated bots, especially if they're missing core functionality that can be found only in newer versions.